List of birds of New Brunswick: Auks, murres, and puffins

 Alcids are superficially similar to penguins due to their black-and-white colours, their upright posture, and some of their habits, however they are only distantly related to the penguins and are able to fly.
 Auks live on the open sea, only deliberately coming ashore to nest.
+Many Atlantic puffins and razorbills nest on Machias Seal Island, which has disputed sovereignty between Canada (New Brunswick) and the United States (Maine).